 Shortly after organizing Manhattan, a college was founded and a charter obtained from the Territorial Legislature for the Bluemont Central College Association.
 The school opened in 1860 under the supervision of the Methodist Church.
 In 1863, it became the Kansas State Agricultural College, and today is the Kansas State University.

-The development of the Kansas Pacific Railroad through Manhattan and Ogden in 1866, provided much growth to the two towns, and over the years, a number of other lines were added to the county.
+The development of the Kansas Pacific Railroad through Manhattan and Ogden in 1866 provided much growth to the two towns, and over the years, several other lines were added to the county.
 As Riley County continued to attract more settlers, more towns were developed, many of which no longer exist today.

 In 1870 a colony of Welsh settlers organized the town of Powys, located about two miles east of present-day Bala.
 When they were unable to find enough water, they relocated two miles west and formed the town of Bala in 1871.
 The Bala school closed in 1964, and the post office suspended delivery in 1966, leaving the old settlement a ghost town.

 Other towns were settled on the trade routes, including May Day in 1871 and Bodaville in 1885, neither one of which exists today.
 Other old settlements included Peach Grove, Swede Creek, Center Hill, Parallel, Tabor Valley, Deep Creek, Rose Hill, Alert, Grandview, and Mariadahl.

 Riley County Kansas

 Manhattan, Kansas 66502